-Brother Marcus have a new sibling.
+Brother Marcus has a new sibling.

 The menu, as with the Angel venue, steers towards Greek-style sharing plates.
 Thus, things start with the likes of tzatziki (made with fennel and chilli); taramasalata with pickles, radishes, and Greek olives; and some simple pita with date butter.
 It’s all intensely flavourful and satisfying.

 The larger stuff at Brother Marcus Spitalfields includes pide flatbreads loaded with toppings; huge salt-roast beetroot with sesame & orange labneh; some burnt aubergine with fermented mango, tahini, and a ’62 degree egg’ (which is a yolk so runny it’s baaarely cooked); some octopus with shaved fennel & torched orange & chorizo mayo; and some meltingly soft pork belly with date glaze and Metaxa (a brandy-like Greek spirit).